LPMP/LPMP/doc/Lifted-Disjoint-Paths.md

     Expects a real value.
 Cost of terminating a track.
 Default value is 0.
   - `MAX_TIMEGAP_COMPLETE = 60`
     Expects a positive integer.
 Influences the second step of the two-step procedure.
 If `COMPLETE_GAP_IN_TRACKLET` is set to one, this value is used for selection of base and lifted edges in creating the tracklet graph.
 Its default value is the maximum from `MAX_TIMEGAP_BASE` and `MAX_TIMEGAP_LIFTED`.
-  - `USE_ADAPTIVE_THRESHOLDS=1`
+  - `USE_ADAPTIVE_THRESHOLDS=0`
+    !Option 1 does not work now!
 Expects value 0/1.
 If set to 1, three specific parameters expecting thresholds on edge cost will expect real values within the interval [0,...,1) denoting the rate of edges to keep instead of exact threshold values.
 If set to 0, the three parameters expect exact threshold values.
 These parameters are `BASE_THRESHOLD, NEGATIVE_THRESHOLD_LIFTED, POSITIVE_THRESHOLD_LIFTED`.
 Default value is 0.
   - `TIGHT_MAX_EDGE_USAGE=4`
     Expects a positive integer.
 The maximal number of newly added path or cut subproblems that can share one edge.
 Default value is 4.
   - `TIGHT_MIN_IMPROVEMENT=0.00001`